 Divide the mixture into two to three bowls and top with your favorite toppings, such as shredded coconut flakes, hemp seeds, pumpkin seeds, blueberries and sliced kiwi.
 You can also add some granola, such as my grainless granola.

-Enjoy your gorgeous — and delicious — acai bowl.Print
+Enjoy your gorgeous — and delicious — acai bowl.
+Interested in another smoothie bowl?
+Try our berry chia seed smoothie bowl.Print

 Skip the overpriced acai bowls at cafes and make your own.
 This tropical take on an acai bowl recipe will delight your taste buds for one of the best breakfasts ever.